 The Okavango Delta is vast & wild – it’s remoteness magnified by the fact that it is virtually unreachable by road.
 We’ll travel by bush plane to our safari camp that sits right in the heart of it all!
 This place is so large & wild that we’ll rarely see other people and the wildlife sighting are like one stepped back in time.

-Come join us on the endless plains of Botswana this summer and experience Africa like it was meant to be experienced – wild & uncluttered.
+Come join us on the endless plains of Botswana, and experience Africa like it was meant to be experienced – wild & uncluttered.
 Raw & beautiful.

 Read More about Botswana

 Mountain Gorillas of Rwanda

 Isak Dinesen probably said it best in Out of Africa